Sharp Pain In The Upper Stomach: 8 Causes & How To Differentiate.

 5- What causes sharp pain in the upper right stomach?

 The most common cause of sharp upper right stomach pain is gallbladder pain. other causes include hepatitis, liver abscess, liver malignancy, right subphrenic abscess, right pneumonia, right lung abscess, right kidney pain, or right colon inflammation or IBS.

 6- what causes sharp pain in the upper stomach when I breathe?

 Sharp upper stomach pain that increases with breathing may indicate acute inflammatory conditions inside your abdomen such as severe gastritis, peptic ulcer, pancreatitis, cholecystitis, intraabdominal abscess, or injury to an organ.
-Also, it may indicate inflammatory condition inside your chest such as pneumonia, pleurisy, esophagitis, pericarditis, and other.
+Also, it may indicate inflammatory conditions inside your chest such as pneumonia, pleurisy, esophagitis, pericarditis, and others.

 Sharp pain in the upper abdomen that increases with respiratory movement is an indication of a severe condition.
 Consult your doctor to get diagnosed.

 7- What causes sharp pain in the upper stomach and diarrhea?

 Common causes of sharp abdominal pain and diarrhea are acute gastroenteritis, pancreatitis, cholecystitis, Irritable bowel syndrome, Inflammatory bowel disease, food intolerance, Bile acid diarrhea, and acute hepatitis.

 8- What causes bloating and sharp pain in the upper stomach?